snrnats/doc-centre/docfx_project/react/help/grouping-shipments.md

 However, both items are still a single order from the customer's perspective.
 As such, it would be a better user experience to provide the customer with a single link that they could use to track both shipments, rather than two separate links.

 By using shipment groups, you can link these two shipments together via a shared metadata property, enabling you to send tracking details for both as a single link.
-You can then use this metadata property as an identifier for a REACT tracking page link.
-The page displayed by the link displays tracking information for all shipments tagged with that property, with a drop-down menu enabling customers to switch between all shipments in the group without following a separate link.
+The page displayed by the link displays tracking information for all shipments tagged with that property, with a drop-down menu enabling customers to switch between all shipments in the group without navigating to a separate page.

 ## Registering Grouped Shipments